NoahBres/LearnRoadRunner/docs/feedforward-tuning.md

       <img src="./assets/feedforward-tuning/example-dashboard-half.jpg" alt="Image depicting FTC Dashboard in the browser">
       <div class="absolute top-0 left-0 w-full h-full pointer-events-none" style="box-shadow: inset 0 2px 6px 2px rgba(0, 0, 0, 0.06)"></div>
     </div>
-    <figcaption class="mt-2 text-sm text-gray-600 text-center">Example dashboard<br>(Ignore the graph content.
+    <figcaption class="mt-2 text-sm text-center text-gray-600">Example dashboard<br>(Ignore the graph content.
 This is just a sample of the page layout)</figcaption>
 </figure>

 4. Run the opmode.
 The graph will not show up until you have started it.